Yordinia/yordinia/Module-2/D5_Algorithm.md

 - Measure an algorithm’s efficiency, while input grows
 - How well does the function scale

+### Big-O space complexity
+- Measures how much space the algorithm requires as it grows.
+### Big-O time complexity
+- Measures how quickly the duration of the algorithm grows, relative to the input size.

 Linear Search Example
 - start from 0 trought 10
 - Big O notation = O(N)